amoges1/quicknews/README.md

 The default url for scraping the Tech section of BI website is: http://www.businessinsider.com/sai

-The program loops through all the headlines/articles of the Tech page.
+The program runs through the headlines/articles of the Tech page.
 Each headline/article contains a url to their respective article, from which the title and bullet summaries are extracted.
-With Bootstrap 4 and Jinja2, the articles are aggregated as cards on a single viewable page automatically opened.
+With Bootstrap 4 and Jinja2, the articles are aggregated as cards onto a single viewable page automatically opened.

+Running "python quicknews.py" starts the fun...